The Tunnel Effect: Building Data Representations in Deep Neural Networks

 \section{Exploring the effects of task incremental learning on extractor and tunnel -- extended results}

-In this section, we discuss in greater detail the experiment from section~\ref{sec:reset_layers}.
-First, we focus on examining the reset layers experiment in case of a sequence of tasks with different numbers of classes in section~\ref{app:DiffNumClasses}.
-Next, we discuss the discrepancies between our results and the results presented in work~\cite{ramasesh2020anatomy}.
+In this section we discuss in greater details experiment from section~\ref{sec:reset_layers}.
+First, we focus on examining reset layers experiment in case of sequence of tasks with different number of classes in section~\ref{app:DiffNumClasses}.
+Next, we discuss the the discrepancies between our results and results presented in work~\cite{ramasesh2020anatomy}.